nixos-asia/website/en/blog/nixify-haskell-project-intro.md

 Let's break it down!
 ### haskellPackages

-Consult [the official manual](https://nixos.org/manual/nixpkgs/unstable/#haskell) to learn more about the Haskell infrastructure in nixpkgs, but for the purpose of our blog post it is suffice to know that:
+Consult [the official manual](https://nixos.org/manual/nixpkgs/unstable/#haskell) to learn more about the Haskell infrastructure in [[nixpkgs]], but for the purpose of our blog post it is suffice to know that:

 - `pkgs.haskellPackages` is an attribute set that contains all Haskell packages maintained within `nixpkgs`.
 - Since our local package (`todo-app`) is not already included in `pkgs.haskellPackages`, we need to manually add it.